Codecademy/docs/content/numpy/concepts/math-methods/terms/round/round.md

   - 'paths/data-science-foundations'
 ---

-`Numpy.round()` is a function from the NumPy Python library. `NumPy.round()` rounds a number or an array of numbers to a specified number of decimal places.
+**`.round()`** is a function from the NumPy Python library.
+It rounds a number or an array of numbers to a specified number of decimal places.

 ## Syntax